-From April this year, several organisations and individuals in Scotland will become corporate parents― including Scotland’s Commissioner for Children and Young People.
+From April 2015, several organisations and individuals in Scotland will become corporate parents― including Scotland’s Commissioner for Children and Young People.

 However, corporate parenting can be a confusing term.
 Many people of all ages are still unclear what it means, and what responsibilities corporate parents will have in practice.